Advances and Challenges in Solar Flare Prediction: A Review: An Applied Analysis of Representative Solar Flare Forecasting Systems

-DeepFlareNet, developed by Nishizuka et al. (2021), represents an exploratory effort to operationalize the proposed DeFN model and to evaluate its predictive performance in a real-time forecasting environment.
+DeepFlareNet, developed by Nishizuka et al. (2021), represents an exploratory effort to operationalize the proposed DeFN model and to evaluate its predictive performance in a real-time forecasting environment \citep{nishizuka2021operational}.
 The system automatically downloads near real-time data, performs preprocessing, and updates flare forecasts every six hours.
 It supports predictions for flares of $\geq$ C and $\geq$ M classes, with a default probability threshold of 50\%.
-During its operational period from January 2019 to June 2020, four M-class flares were observed, of which one was successfully predicted, alongside 28 false alarms, yielding a core TSS of 0.24.
+During its operational period from January 2019 to June 2020, only four M-class flares were observed, of which one was successfully predicted, alongside 28 false alarms.
+Owing to the extremely limited number of M-class events, a statistically reliable skill score could not be established for $\geq$ M-class flare prediction during this period.
 For $\geq$ C-class flares, 38 events were recorded, with 27 successfully forecasted, corresponding to a TSS of 0.70.
 While the DeFN system exhibited a relatively high false alarm rate during years of low solar activity and relied on fixed model weights without online updating capabilities, its development nonetheless provided valuable experience and a benchmark reference for the future design and deployment of space weather forecasting models.

-SolarFlareNet, proposed by Abduallah et al. (2023), is a Transformer-based deep learning model deployed as an operational online forecasting platform.
+SolarFlareNet, proposed by Abduallah et al. (2023), is a Transformer-based deep learning model deployed as an operational online forecasting platform \citep{abduallah2023operational}.
 The system automatically updates predictions on a daily basis and provides probabilistic forecasts of flare occurrence for each active region over the next 24, 48, and 72 hours, covering $\geq$ C-class, $\geq$ M-class, and $\geq$ M5.0-class flares.
-Model performance was evaluated using 10-fold cross-validation, achieving a TSS exceeding 0.83 for 24-hour forecasts—surpassing most traditional models—and maintaining TSS values above 0.7 for 48- and 72-hour horizons, thereby demonstrating its capability for medium- to long-term prediction.
-Future developments of the model could focus on enabling online updating of model weights to further enhance its performance.
+Model performance was assessed in an offline setting using 10-fold cross-validation on historical data, yielding a TSS exceeding 0.83 for 24-hour forecasts and remaining above 0.7 for 48- and 72-hour horizons.
+These results reflect the model’s performance under retrospective evaluation and should not be interpreted as operational forecasting performance.